 Today, however, the words “bone loss” was another reminder that young adulthood is long past.
 Baby teeth are barely a glimmer.
 I’ve already lost my brown hair pigment, one hip, part of my colon and my ability to recall where I put my car keys.
 I’m also short on patience, interest in doing housework and the desire for exercise.
 What’s next?

-Growing up, our tooth fairy was likely part of the second string team in tooth fairy land.
-Unable to coordinate reaching under our pillows to replace the small bit of enameled bone, she (or he)had a diferent system.
+Growing up, our tooth fairy was likely part of the second-string team in tooth fairy land.
+Unable to coordinate reaching under our pillows to replace the small bit of enameled bone, she (or he) had a different system.
 This required that we deposit our tooth in a glass of water in the bathroom, whereupon she (or he) would zap it with the magic tooth wand and change it into a dime.
 And back in the 1950s, a dime was big money.
 That routine worked very well until one night when older sister Laura left her tooth for its transformation and went off to bed, dreaming of her soon to be financial windfall.
 Unfortunately, other older sister Judy got up in the night to get a drink of water.
 You guessed it.

-I’m not certain what a 57 year old tooth would bring in today’s market.
-It’s had its share of fillings and was sporting a relatively redone crown of porcelain when it was plucked from its socket.
+I’m not certain what a 57-year-old tooth would bring in today’s market.
+It had its share of fillings and was sporting a relatively redone crown of porcelain when it was plucked from its socket.
 The good dentist and I discussed the financial worth of such teeth and he had no answer.
-Apparently this was not part of his training.
+Apparently, this was not part of his training.
 Instead, I paid him.

 In any event, I still plan to set out a glass of water when I go to bed tonight.
 You never know.